notaryproject/specifications/specs/signature-envelope-cose.md

 ### Supported `alg` header values

-Notary signature implementation MUST enforce the following constraints on signature generation and verification:
+Notary Project specification implementation MUST enforce the following constraints on signature generation and verification:

 1. `alg` parameter value MUST NOT be a symmetric-key algorithm such as `HMAC`.
 1. `alg` parameter value MUST be same as that of signature algorithm identified using signing certificate's public key algorithm and size.